Technology Entrepreneurship: Lab to Market

 The course will be delivered via edX and connect learners around the world.
 By the end of the course, participants will be able to:

-- How to generate new use scenarios by matching customer needs with promising technology seeds
+- Generate new use scenarios by matching customer needs with promising technology seeds

-- How to evaluate a technology for readiness and market fit
+- Evaluate a technology for readiness and market fit

 Karim R. Lakhani is a Professor of Business Administration at the Harvard Business School and one of the Principal Investigators of the Laboratory for Innovation Science at Harvard (LISH).
 He specializes in the management of technological innovation in firms and communities.
 His research is on distributed innovation systems and the movement of innovative activity to the edges of organizations and into communities.
 He has extensively studied the emergence of open source software communities and their unique innovation and product development strategies.